 Hello there NY Melrose Family readers!
-It’s Serene from House of Yumm again!
-I love coming to visit all of you to share delicious treats!
 How is everyone enjoying Spring so far?
-We’ve already enjoyed some rain and some sun.
+We've already enjoyed some rain and some sun.
 Spring is my favorite time of year.
 It makes me think of having brunch!
 Which makes me think of eclairs.
 Oh how I love eclairs!
-So today I am sharing with you an easy way to enjoy the flavors of eclairs without so much work!
+So today I am sharing with you an easy eclair dessert idea to enjoy the flavors of eclairs without so much work!
 These Eclair Cookie Cups are filled with a delicious vanilla cream and topped with a chocolate ganache frosting that will have your tastebuds singing.

 Eclair Cookie Cups

 While I love the softness of the pastry filled eclairs, sometimes, or most of the time, I don't have the time to properly duplicate it.
 While playing with doughs is fun, it can be challenging and time consuming.
 So when the urge to indulge strikes, have no fear, the cookie cup is here!!
 I am a huge fan of making cookie cups, if you don't believe me, just scroll to the bottom to see a fun collage I put together for you sharing some of my favorites.